gep13/gep13/input/blog/gitreleasemanager-release-0.8.0.md

 Title: GitReleaseManager Release 0.8.0
 Published: 30/12/2018
 Tags:
-- GitTools
+- gittools
-- GitReleaseManager
+- gitreleasemanager
-- Global Tool
+- global tool
-- .NET
+- .net
 ---

 I am very happy to announce the 0.8.0 Release of the [GitReleaseManager](https://github.com/GitTools/GitReleaseManager).
 This is an important release as it brings with it a .Net Global Tool version of the tool.
 Now, you can install it using: